-Months before building collapse, condo board president warned damage to building was ‘accelerating’
+Months before condo collapse, board president warned damage was ‘accelerating’

 “Extensive roof repairs” were required because “new problems have been identified,” Wodnicki wrote.
 The building was also “missing” a firewall between the lobby and the front driveway, she added.

 In all, Wodnicki told residents of the 135-unit complex that $16.2 million in repairs were needed, and the association had about $707,000 on hand.
-Wodnicki said the board was asking residents o fund the remaining $15.5 million in costs with a special assessment.
+Wodnicki said the board was asking residents to fund the remaining $15.5 million in costs with a special assessment.

 The needed repairs were identified as part of the building’s efforts to receive safety recertification as is required under Miami-Dade’s housing codes.
 In 2018, at the start of the recertification process, the association hired a Palm Beach Gardens, Fla., engineering firm, Morabito Consultants, Inc., to examine the 12-story beachfront building.